mcthuesen/MobilePay-PoS-v10/docs/index.md

 The MobilePay API Gateway is ensuring the authentication of all PoS API request.
 In order to be granted access to the MobilePay PoS API each integrator/vendor will have to enroll their clients as a client (called App) in our API Gateway Developer Portal (see section below for more information about it).

-Creating an app in MobilePay Developer portal will create a pair client Id that should be used in all calls the the MobilePay PoS API in the following way:
+Creating an app in MobilePay Developer portal will create a client Id that should be used in all calls the the MobilePay PoS API in the following way:

 Example with a Curl request: